Niall Macpherson, 1st Baron Drumalbyn: Political career

 Macpherson was elected Member of Parliament for Dumfriesshire at the 1945 general election.
 He served as Liberal-Unionist Scottish whip from 1950 to 1955, when he was appointed Joint Under-Secretary of State for Scotland by Sir Anthony Eden, a post he retained when Harold Macmillan became Prime Minister in early 1957.
 In 1960 he was made Parliamentary Secretary to the Board of Trade.
 Two years later Macpherson was sworn of the Privy Council and appointed Minister of Pensions and National Insurance.
 In October 1963 he was made Joint-Minister of State for Trade by the new Prime Minister, Sir Alec Douglas-Home, and the following month he was raised to the peerage as Baron Drumalbyn, of Whitesands in the Royal Burgh of Dumfries.
 He continued at the Board of Trade until the Conservative government fell at the 1964 general election.
 He was once again a member of the government as Minister without Portfolio under Edward Heath from 1970 to 1974.

 In 1954, his membership of the London agency of the Dried Fruits Control Board of the Commonwealth of Australia gave rise to concern that he might be disqualified from sitting or voting as a member of the House of Commons by virtue of the Succession to the Crown Act 1707.
-To avoid this problem, an Act of Indemnity (the Niall Macpherson Indemnity Act 1954) was passed.
+To avoid this problem, an Act of Indemnity, the Niall Macpherson Indemnity Act 1954 (2 & 3 Eliz.
+2. c.
+29), was passed.

 Lord Drumalbyn was also chairman of the British Commonwealth Producers' Organization from 1952 and a member of the BBC General Advisory Council.
 In 1974 he was appointed a Knight Commander of the Order of the British Empire.